wong-ziyi/wong-ziyi.github.io/README.md

-# To the teachers who are going to check my assignment
+# To the instructor who are going to check my assignment
 I am very sorry to mix all assignments together.
 Here I made a list for you to locate my assignments.
 Thanks for your patience.
 1. Reviewable project: Dasmoto's Arts & Crafts